wso2/docs-is/en/docs/guides/access-delegation/configure-oidc-backchannel-logout.md

 ----

 This guide assumes you have your own applications.
-If you wish to try out this flow with a sample application click the button below.
+If you wish to try out this flow with a sample application, click the button below.

 <a class="samplebtn_a" href="../../../samples/oidc-backchannel-logout-sample" target="_blank" rel="nofollow noopener">Try it with the sample</a>